aliakatas/MyShellScripts/README.md

 Reduce the size of a jpg image file using Imagemagick library on linux/mac.

 ## Extract audio
 Extract audio from mkv/mp4 video files on linux/mac.
+Uses ffmpeg.